canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 ## Direct outcomes for Canadians starting a business

 The team prototyped new designs based on the research evidence and our flow map,and tested with more Canadians during the design process.
 We surfaced 'Choosing a name' as a step in Starting a business, and designed a sequence to skip directly through the layers of government sites like NUANS to the search pages.
 We updated the link labels using the acronym 'NUANS' to the clearer title 'Search name' and the 'order [a NUANS report] now' link was sidestepped completely, so that people could search without worrying that they had to place an order first.
 Once all the various pieces of the new design came together, we launched another usability testing research study with a similar set of business students.
->Success at the 'Find out if a name is taken' task rose from 37% to 94% success in our task-based studies
+>Success at the 'Find out if a name is taken' task rose from 37% to 94% success in our task-based usabiilty study

+In terms of actual outcomes, in addition to channelling many more web visitors to the name search pages, we also saw searches for the word 'NUANS' decline as people could easily find the NUANS search and the free search registry within a few clicks.
+We will keep evaluating and working with CRA and ISED on the Start a business tasks to make them better for entrepreneurs in Canada.

 Annie Crombie from the ISED team spoke about the project at [World IA Day at Shopify in March 2017](https://medium.com/@AngelaCounter/world-ia-day-2017-shopify-365a36baa80)